 Must possess mobility to work in a standard office setting and use standard office equipment, including a computer; to operate a motor vehicle, to inspect various Town and residential sites, and to walk on uneven terrain; vision to read printed materials and a computer screen; and hearing and speech to communicate in person, before groups and over the telephone.
 This is primarily a field classification with frequent standing in work areas and walking between work areas required.
 Wrist flexion and lateral rotation are necessary in combination with grasping to handle a snare and leash.
 Finger dexterity is needed to access, enter and retrieve data using a computer keyboard, typewriter keyboard or calculator and to operate standard office equipment.
-Positions in this classification frequently bend, stoop, kneel, reach, push and pull to perform work.
+Positions in this classification occasionally bend, stoop, kneel, reach, push and pull drawers open and closed to retrieve and file information.
 Employees must possess the ability to lift, carry, push, and pull animals of 75 pounds, as necessary to perform job functions.